Luke Perry Suffered Second Stroke Before Death, Per ‘Radar’

 — Variety (@Variety) March 4, 2019

 Luke Perry was said to be surrounded by the most important people in his life at the time of his death.
-His children, Sophie and Jack Perry, fiance Wendy Madison Bauer, former wife Minnie Sharp, mother Ann Bennett, step-father Steve Bennett, brother Tom, sister Amy, and other friends were all there to say their final goodbyes to the beloved actor.
+His children Sophie and Jack Perry, fiance Wendy Madison Bauer, former wife Minnie Sharp, mother Ann Bennett, stepfather Steve Bennett, brother Tom, sister Amy, and other friends were all there to say their final goodbyes to the beloved actor.

 Following the news of his death, Perry’s family released a statement via his rep revealing that they appreciated all of the love and support that they have been given, and that were given to Luke before his death from all over the world, and asked that people respectfully give them privacy during the difficult mourning period.

-Luke became a household name by portraying the bad boy character with a heart of gold, Dylan McKay, on Beverly Hills, 90210 in the 90’s, and has come to be beloved by the next generation, who watched him loving father, Fred Andrews, on the CW’s hit teen drama, Riverdale.
+Luke became a household name by portraying the bad boy character with a heart of gold, Dylan McKay, on Beverly Hills, 90210 in the ’90s, and has come to be beloved by the next generation, who watched him as loving father Fred Andrews on the CW’s hit teen drama Riverdale.

-Following Luke Perry’s death his many celebrity friends and co-stars took to social media to speak out on their heartbreak, and wish him a peaceful rest.
+Following Luke Perry’s death, his many celebrity friends and co-stars took to social media to speak out on their heartbreak, and wish him a peaceful rest.